Julissa Gomez: Injury and death

 In May 1988, several months before the Olympics, Gomez traveled with her coach to Tokyo, Japan, to compete in the World Sports Fair.
 During the all-around competition, Gomez qualified for the vault finals.
 However, observers had noticed her struggle with the apparatus over the months leading up to the competition, including her former coach Béla Károlyi, past and present teammates, and even her present coach Al Fong.
-Gomez' technique on the extremely difficult Yurchenko vault had been described as shaky at best, and Gomez was unable to perform the vault with any consistency during practices, sometimes missing her feet on the springboard.
+Gomez's technique on the extremely difficult Yurchenko vault had been described as shaky at best, and Gomez was unable to perform the vault with any consistency during practices, sometimes missing her feet on the springboard.
 A teammate from Károlyi's, Chelle Stack, later stated, "You could tell it was not a safe vault for her to be doing.
 Someone along the way should have stopped her."
 However, Julissa's coaches insisted that she needed to continue training and competing the Yurchenko vault in order to achieve high scores.

 First flight phases of three common vault styles: handspring (left), Tsukahara (middle), and Yurchenko (right).
 Diagram shows a modern vaulting table.

 Photo from 1977 showing the vaulting horse apparatus Gomez would have been using.

 During warmups for the final, held on May 5, 1988, Gomez continued to practice the Yurchenko.
 As she raced toward the vault on one of her practice runs, her foot slipped off the springboard and she slammed headfirst into the vaulting horse at high speed.
-The resulting impact instantly paralyzed her from the neck down.
+The resulting impact paralyzed her from the neck down.
 A subsequent accident at a Japanese hospital, in which she became disconnected from her ventilator, resulted in severe brain damage and left her in a coma.
 Gomez's family cared for her for three years before she succumbed to an infection and died in August 1991 in Houston.